danielscholl/git-mirror-automation/docs/Supported targets.md

 ## Azure DevOps Project

 Azure DevOps projects can be private (default) or public.
+It is up to you to configure this in the [settings](https://docs.microsoft.com/azure/devops/organizations/public/make-project-public)

 Either way authentication is required to create repositories.

 ``` json
 {